rithvik-duddupudi/StockPred/README.md

 ## Notes

 If running the LSTM or Signal Rolling Agent, make sure to clone the repository and also update the CSV that you want to use for df accordingly.
-I worked in isolated Jupyter notebooks so I didn't upload the entire dataset folder, but make sure to include the complete file path when uploading the CSV from the datasets folder.
+I worked in isolated Jupyter notebooks so I didn't upload the entire dataset folder, but make sure to include the complete file path when uploading the CSV from the dataset folder.